-The story of Samson and Delilah has many lessons for men of today who fall in love without taking caution.
+The story of Samson and Delilah has many good lessons for men of today who fall in love without taking caution.
 It further teaches about the importance of obedience to God.

 Today, the story of Samson and Delilah in the Bible is so popular that even non-Christians have heard about it.
-It’s a story with a great moral lesson for our today’s married couples, singles or anyone falls in love.
+It’s a story with a great moral lesson for our today’s married couples, singles or anyone who falls in love.
 It’s an educative story for kids as well.
-But most importantly for the youth — just like how King Solomon remminded people in their youthful stage to remember their creator before its too late.
+But most importantly for the youth — just like how King Solomon reminded people in their youthful stage to remember their Creator before it’s too late.
 The youthful stage is full of passion for fun.

 The story of Samson and Delilah movie for instance has been around for several years and most of us watched it when we were kids.
 Yes, it teaches children about the dangers of disobedience and ‘too much trust’ in mere human beings.

 The description of the tragedy of Samson was pathetic as his lover, Delilah betrayed him.
 This is a good short story for kids; especially those from Christian families.
 There is a heart-touching moral lesson in Samson and Delilah’s story.
 We must take it seriously so that we do not fall into the dreadful hand of the Lord.